dtcenter/METplus/docs/Verification_Datasets/datasets/template.rst

 Variables available
   *Insert variables here*

+METplus Use Cases
+  Link to `METplus Use Cases <https://dtcenter.github.io/METplus/develop/search.html?q=VxData%26%26UseCase&check_keywords=yes&area=default>`_ for this dataset.
+..
+  [Delete this comment section]
+  Update search terms with the VxData label defined above.

 Keywords
   ..
     [Delete this comment section]
     Specify one or more labels from each of the lists above.
     When adding new labels, remember to update template.rst and quicksearch.rst.

-  .. note:: **Current Dataset Label:** VxData
+  .. note:: **Current Dataset:** VxData
   ..
     [Delete this comment section]
-    Define a VxData label by which this dataset can be referenced
+    Define a VxData label by which this dataset can be referenced.

-  .. note:: **Data Type Labels:**
+  .. note:: **Data Labels:** DataType, DataLevel, DataProvider, DataApplication ..
-  ..
     [Delete this comment section]
-    Select at least one:
+    Select at least one DataType label:
       DataTypePoint
       DataTypeGridded

-  .. note:: **Data Level Labels:**
-  ..
-    [Delete this comment section]
-    Select at least one:
+    Select at least one DataLevel label:
       DataLevelSurface
       DataLevelUpperAir
       DataLevelSatellite

-  .. note:: **Data Provider Labels:**
-  ..
-    [Delete this comment section]
-    Select at least one:
+    Select at least one DataProvider label:
       DataProviderEUMETNET
       DataProviderNASA
       DataProviderNOAA
       DataProviderUSAF

-  .. note:: **Application Labels:**
-  ..
-    [Delete this comment section]
-    Select at least one:
+    Select at least one DataApplication label:
       DataApplicationClimate
       DataApplicationConvectionAllowingModels
       DataApplicationEnsemble